syncrosim/pysyncrosim/docs/quickstart.rst

 Connecting Python to SyncroSim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The next step in setting up the Python environment for the Pysyncrosim workflow is to create a SyncroSim Session instance in Python that provides the connection to your installed copy of the SyncroSim software.
+The next step in setting up the Python environment for the ``pysyncrosim`` workflow is to create a SyncroSim Session instance in Python that provides the connection to your installed copy of the SyncroSim software.
 A new Session is created using the :class:`~pysyncrosim.session.Session()` class.
 The Session can be initialized with a path to the folder on your computer where SyncroSim has been installed.
 If no arguments are specified when the Session class is initialized, then the default install folder is used (Windows only).

 .. code-block:: pycon